cglosser/QuEST/README.md

-# ElectroMagnetics Research Gadget
+# QUantum Electromagnetics Simulation Toolbox (QuEST)

 Currently just a testbed for software development ideas I want to experiment with.
-Perhaps one day with a little luck, though, this could become a great research platform for the group of the same acronym at Michigan State University.
+Perhaps one day with a little luck, though, this could become a great research platform for the EMRG group at Michigan State University.